mheene/allInOne/README.md

 That's it.
 The dashboard and decoders run in a tomcat container on your computer on port 8080.
 Simply klick on the landing page the link for the dashboard or one of the 3 decoders.

-If you want to use on the 3 decoders, please access the container by
+If you want to use on the 3 decoders directly, please access the container by

 docker exec -it allinone bash

 You are now inside of the container in the directory /usr/local/bufr with is your working directory where you started the container.
+So put all your bufr into this directory which is accessible from inside of the container.

+BUFRDC
+bufr_decode_all -i myBufr.bin | more

+Geo::BUFR
+bufrread.pl --strict_checking 6 --verbose 99 myBufr.bin | more

+libECBUFR
+bufr_decoder -strict -inbufr myBufr.bin  | more

 You can find the image [here](https://hub.docker.com/r/mheene/allinone